About the USC Income Tax Clinic

-The clinic will be in the UCC Community Room, on the 2nd floor of the University Community Centre next to Creative Services.
-We will be assisting with refunds for the 2018 tax year only, for all Western undergraduate and graduate students who meet CRA-specific criteria in addition to criteria specified on our event page.
+Intake for the clinic will be in the University Community Centre Atrium.
+We will be assisting with refunds for the 2019 tax year only, for all Western undergraduate and graduate students who meet CRA-specific criteria in addition to criteria specified on our event page.
 We will be accepting clients on a drop-in and appointment basis.

 For more up-to-date information, visit our Facebook page.